rbwatson/to-do-service-auto/tools/tests/fail_data/broken_front_matter.md

 # Unclosed mapping
 ---

-# Test Document with Broken Frontmatter
+# Test Document with Broken Front matter

-This file is used to test error handling when frontmatter is malformed.
+This file is used to test error handling when front matter is malformed.

 The YAML above has several syntax errors:
 - Unclosed string